mikesoylu/coffee-boilerplate/README.md

 CoffeeScript Grunt Boilerplate
 ===

-CoffeeScript configuration for grunt and an autoreload server intended for games or small apps that are interactive.
+CoffeeScript configuration for grunt and an autoreload server intended for games or small interactive apps.

 ## Getting Started